Tingting0618/Ridge_Regression/README.md

 - Perform Ridge Regression with Scikit-Learn using a closed-form solution.
 - Perform Ridge Regression using Stochastic Gradient Descent by adding a regularization term to the cost function equal to half the square of the ℓ2 norm of the weight vector.

+## Learn More

+For more information, please check out the [Project Portfolio](https://tingting0618.github.io).

+## Reference

-This repo is my learning notebook following the book:
+This repo is my learning journal following:
-Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition, by Aurélien Géron (O’Reilly).
+- Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition, by Aurélien Géron (O’Reilly).
 Copyright 2019 Kiwisoft S.A.S., 978-1-492-03264-9.